spierala/mini-rx-store/README.md

 // OUTPUT: count: 12
 ```

-**ℹ The FeatureStore states become part of the global state too.**
+**ℹ The state of a Feature Store becomes part of the global state**

-Both the Redux feature state and the FeatureStore state are living next to each other in the global state object:
+Every new Feature Store will show up in the global state with the corresponding feature key (e.g. 'counterFs').

 ```ts
 store.select(state => state).subscribe(console.log);